ALERTs Study: Education in Covid-19

 - To assess the sufficiency of the EPRP in providing continuity of learning in these communities

-Methods: The study is cross-sectional in design, using both qualitative and quantitative methods.
-Study participants are learners, parents/caregivers, community leaders, teachers, headteachers and School management committee representatives, subnational and national level key informants.
-Child-centred methodology will be employed for participants falling in the minor category.
-Analysis will be undertaken using STATA for quantitative analysis and Nvivo 12 for the qualitative findings.
+Methods: The study was cross sectional in design, using both qualitative and quantitative methods.
+Study participants were learners, parents/caregivers, community leaders, teachers, headteachers and School management committee representatives, subnational and national level key informants.
+Child centred methodology was employed for participants falling in the minor category.
+Analysis was undertaken using STATA for quantitative analysis and Nvivo 12 for the qualitative findings.

-Expected Outcomes: Study findings will contribute to a much-needed body of evidence on the effect of COVID on the education sector – and more so among society’s most marginalized groups.
-The study is expected to shed light on some cross-sectoral linkages and how these played out during COVID-19, for example link between education closure and reported increased violence against children or teenage pregnancy in Uganda.
-It is the study team’s hope that study findings will help to inform education policy to guide necessary and effective reforms.
+Outcomes: Study findings contributed to a much-needed body of evidence on the effect of COVID on the education sector – and more so among society’s most marginalized groups.
+The study shed light on some cross-sectoral linkages and how these played out during COVID-19, for example link between education closure and reported increased violence against children or teenage pregnancy in Uganda.
+Study findings continue informing education policy to guide necessary and effective reforms.

 Study Team Members: